 Mail: P.O.
 Box 210 (75 King Street)

 Mail: 82 South St., St. Augustine, FL 32084

-Nancy Shaver, currently serves the people of St Augustine in her second term as Mayor.
-As Vice Chair of Resiliency Florida, she advocates for long-term planning and adaption strategies to address sea level rise.
-She received the 2017 Quality of Life Award from the Northeast Florida Regional Council for her work on sea level rise threats.
+Nancy Shaver, currently serves the people of St Augustine in her third term as Mayor.
+As Vice Chair of Resiliency Florida, and Advisory Board Member of the American Flood Coalition she advocates for long-term planning and adaption strategies to address sea level rise in the Nation’s Oldest City.
+She received the 2017 Quality of Life Award from the Northeast Florida Regional Council for her efforts on sea level rise threats.